venkatweb1234/rotor-studios/src/components/analogclock/README.md

-# implement digital and Analog Clock for Rotor Studios.
+# Implemented Digital and Analog Clock for Rotor Studios.

 - What are all the hooks are used for digital clock and Analog Clock?
   Ans: I used useEffect, useState and custom hooks!